Bordered theory for pillowcase homology: Immersed curves in the pillowcase: setup

+\begin{definition} A curve $L$ is called {\it unobstructed} if it is an image of an embedded arc (if $L$ is an arc) or properly embedded line (if $L$ is a circle) in the universal cover of $\P$. \end{definition}

+If the curve is smooth and properly immersed, the above definition of an unobstructed curve is equivalent (see \cite[Lemma 2.2]{Abouzaid}) to saying that there is no fishtail (see Figure~\ref{figure:fishtail}), and $L$ is not null-homotopic.

+\begin{numbered_any}{Assumption} From now on any curve $L$ will be assumed to satisfy the following properties: \begin{itemize} \item $L$ is smoothly immersed, i.e. the differential is injective.
+This implies that locally $L$ is an embedding.

-\item If $L$ is a circle, it is contained in interior $int(\P$).
-If $L$ is an arc, only the endpoints of it are mapped to the oundary $\partial \P$.
-Also endpoints of $L$ should be distinct on $\partial \P$, and transverse to boundary.
+\item If $L$ is a circle, it is contained in the interior $int(\P$).
+If $L$ is an arc, only the endpoints of it are mapped to the boundary $\partial \P$.
+Also the endpoints of $L$ should be distinct on $\partial \P$, and transverse to the boundary.

 \item All self-intersections of $L$ are transverse, and there are no triple self-intersections.